rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/documentation/Bitmap and GPU.md

             * "Brute force" algorithm
                 * Vertices best specified as TOP then clockwise from TOP
                     * Some limited checks to arrange vertices
-                * Works from left to right, top to bottom on a bounding box
+                * Works from top to bottom on a bounding box
                     * Optimisation moves to the next line once no longer inside the triangle
+                    * Optimisation moves from left to right or right to left depending upon which side the last point in the previous line was closest to
                 * Quicker than software equivalent
         * Blitter for 16 x 16 1 bit user settable tiles